-Harley Earl’s successor as head of GM design, Bill Mitchell has to be one of the all time great automotive artistes.
+Harley Earl’s successor as head of GM design, Bill Mitchell has to be one of the great automotive artistes.
 And arguably his greatest achievement was the timeless 1963 Buick Rivera.
 It still looks modern, elegant, and graceful.
 The interior carries through the theme of good taste.

 For mine - the 1965 Riviera is even nice than the original - who can resist those headlights hidden behind shiny, revolving clamshell grilles?